 - target audience

 Your offer is a set of benefits you deliver to the customer through a product or service.

 The platform is the channel through which you broadcast the brand message.
 Websites, social media, and search engines are examples of digital media platforms.

 The key to your business’s success lies in how well you serve your target audience.
 Knowing your customers well gives you an edge.
 But what does it mean to “know your customer”?

 To answer this question, think about your current customers or clients.

 - you enjoy working with most

-For example, if someone tells you they bought a car last week, ask them why they picked that particular model.
-You can ask in a way that isn’t intrusive by working the question into casual conversation.
+There are several ways to research buying triggers.
+For example, if someone tells you they bought a car last week, ask them why they picked that model.
+You can do this in a way that isn’t intrusive by working the question into conversations.

-Here is a list of questions to help you with this process:
+Here is a list of questions to help you develop an ideal customer profile: